Caterham 7: Superlight

 The Superlight is available in both S3 and SV chassis sizes.
 The list of standard equipment reflects the Superlight's bias to track work: Wide-track front suspension, 6-speed sequential manual gearbox, carbon-fibre dashboard and front wings, GRP aeroscreen, and seats, racing harness, removable steering wheel.
 Quoted weight for the Superlight is about 50 kg less than the Roadsport, due in part to the lack of a spare wheel and carrier.
 All Superlight cars use the 2-litre Ford Duratec engine in differing states of tune; the R400 with 210 bhp and R500 with 263 bhp.
 Caterham used to manufacture an R300 using the same engine at 175 bhp, but this car has effectively now become the Supersport R. With the launch of the R500 (April 2008), Caterham made available the options of a sequential gearbox and launch control.
 Quoted performance for the R500 is 0–60 in 2.88 seconds and a top speed of 150 mi/h.
 In October 2012 a supercharged model 'R600' for a race-series above the R300-class was released, including slick tyres and a sequential gearbox.
 The weight of the R600 was 1139 lbs or 517 kg.

 At the beginning of December 2008, Top Gear made the R500 its '2008 Car of the Year'.

-Super 7
+Super Seven

-The Caterham Super 7 is the retro-inspired 1,600cc version of the Caterham 7.
-The Super 7 is powered by a 1.6 litre Ford Sigma petrol engine which makes use of twin throttle bodies to aid airflow.
+The Super Seven is a series of retro-inspired Caterhams.
 Caterham has designed the Super Seven to have long, flared wheel arches, dials provided by Smiths, and a wire mesh grille.
 Optional packages include a wooden Mota-Lita steering wheel to complete the look.

+Super Seven 1600

+Announced in 2020, the Super Seven 1600 was the first in this line of retro styled Sevens.
+It is powered by a 1.6 litre Ford Sigma petrol engine which makes use of twin throttle bodies to aid airflow.
+This model was discontinued in 2022, when the Sigma engine was no longer availible from Ford.

+Super Seven 600

+Announced in 2022, this retro inspired model is powered by a 660cc Suziki kei engine and live axle, the same as in the Seven 170 model.

+Super Seven 2000

+Announced alongside the 600, this model features a 2.0L Ford Duratec engine producing 180hp and a 0-60 time of 4.8s.

+EV

+Two Seven EV concepts were shown at Goodwood Festival of Speed in July 2023.
+These had electric motors from Swindon Powertrain E-axle and weighed 70 kg more due to the 40 kWh battery.